TartanLlama/tartanllama.github.io/_posts/2017-03-24-writing-a-linux-debugger-breakpoints.md

 ### How is breakpoint formed?

 There are two main kinds of breakpoints: hardware and software.
 Hardware breakpoints typically involve setting architecture-specific registers to produce your breaks for you, whereas software breakpoints involve modifying the code which is being executed on the fly.
 We'll be focusing solely on software breakpoints for this article, as they are simpler and you can have as many as you want.
-On x86 you can only have four hardware breakpoints set at a given time, but they give you the power to make them fire on just reading from or writing to a given address rather than only executing code there.
+On x86 you can only have four hardware breakpoints set at a given time, but they give you the power to make them fire on reading from or writing to a given address rather than only executing code there.

 I said above that software breakpoints are set by modifying the executing code on the fly, so the questions are:
 {:.listhead}